FgmBvB/azure-infrastructure-roadmap/01-Identity-Governance/05-Microsoft-Entra-ID/07-Enterprise-Applications/05-Provisioning/README.md

 | All Users | Synchronizes every supported user in the tenant. |

 Most organizations provision only assigned users and groups to reduce unnecessary accounts.

 ---

+## Scoping Filters

+Scoping Filters provide an additional level of control over which users are provisioned.

+These filters evaluate user attributes before synchronization occurs.

+Examples include:

+- Department equals **Sales**
+- Country equals **United States**
+- Employee Type equals **Full-Time**

+Even if a user belongs to an assigned group, Microsoft Entra ID does not provision the account unless all configured Scoping Filter conditions are satisfied.

+Scoping Filters help reduce unnecessary provisioning and support organizational policies.

+---